php-translation/documentation/overview.rst

    :alt: Total Downloads

 The translator package includes third party translation clients.
-Use this package if you want to translate a string with Google Translate or Bing Translate.
+Use this package if you want to translate a string with Google Translate, Yandex Translate or Bing Translate.
 Read more :doc:`about translators <components/translator>`.

 Storage adapters